StevenBlack/vocab/million-dollar-words.md

 ### vitiate
 To impair or pollute or to make illegal or invalid.
 Toxic wastes can vitiate a body of water; cheating in a team sport vitiates the winning results.
-Say VJSH- EE-ATE.

 ### vituperate